 5. Style A Low, Cozy Mantel Stack

 If maximalist garlands aren’t your thing, try a minimalist mantel stack.
-Think low-profile pieces that still feel curated.
+Think low-profile pieces that still feel curated — a calm, pared-back vibe that pairs nicely with hygge winter decor.

 How To Style It